michael-e/email_newsletter_manager/readme.md

 ## API

-(This documentation is still work in progress.)
+(This part of the README is still missing.)

 - select sender
 - select recipient group(s)